Essential Thrombocytosis

 History

 Headache is the most common neurologic symptom.
-Patients also report paresthesias and episodic transient ischemic attacks; transient neurologic symptoms include the following:
+Patients also report paresthesias and episodic transient ischemic attacks.
+Transient neurologic symptoms may include the following:

 Thrombosis of large veins and arteries is common and may result in occlusion of the leg, coronary, and renal arteries.
 Other arteries may be involved, including retinal arteries.[22]
 Venous thrombosis of the splenic, hepatic, or leg and pelvic veins may develop.
 Priapism is a rare complication.
 Pulmonary hypertension may result from pulmonary vasculature occlusion.